-What’s on (and in) a Bag of Pet Food?
+What’s Actually On (and In) a Bag of Pet Food?

-Want your pal to eat healthily?
-Dig in and learn how to read a pet food label.
+Want your pet to eat healthily?
+Dig in and learn how to read their food label.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Reading the label on a package of pet food can be an exasperating exercise.
-Although all labels must include certain elements, finding out where these items appear and what they mean can be difficult.
-Even skilled nutritional experts like Marion Nestle, PhD, MPH, admit that reading a pet-food label “is no simple task…and hardly anyone can make sense of them.”
+We know: Reading the labels on a package of pet food can be exhausting.
+It’s hard enough to decipher our own nutritional needs (riboflavin is good, right?), let alone those of another species.
+All pet food labels are required to include certain important elements, but finding out where these items appear and what they mean can be difficult.
+Even skilled nutritional expert Dr. Marion Nestle admits that reading a pet-food label “is no simple task…and hardly anyone can make sense of them.”

 There are two things to keep in mind when you’re deciding what to feed your pet: First, every pet is an individual, so what one might thrive on could be an allergen to another.
 Second, high-quality (organic preferred) fresh ingredients trump all other factors.
 When preparing food at home, it’s fairly easy to control the quality.
 But how can pet parents know about the quality of the ingredients in commercial pet foods?
 It starts with deciphering a pet food label.